opendata-swiss/ogd-handbook-wiki/library/linked-open-data.en.md

 </table>

-## **Benefits of Linked Data in Library Environment**
+## Benefits of Linked Data in library environment

-As an example use-case, the [final report of the W3C sample applications of Linked Data in library environment](https://www.w3.org/2005/Incubator/lld/wiki/Benefits) explains the advantages of Linked Open Data which is by nature sharable, extensible, and easily re-usable.
+As an example use-case, the [final report of the W3C sample applications of Linked Data in library environment](https://www.w3.org/2005/Incubator/lld/wiki/Benefits) explains the advantages of Linked Open Data in a more specific context:

 <span>1.
 Richer data, better data integration and reuse</span>